Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 The war against 'impersonation and fraud' is never-ending.
 A promising development in combating fraud is Generative Adversarial Networks (GANs).
-GANs are a class of deep learning models that consist of two neural networks, a generator and a discriminator, which compete against each other in a process known as adversarial training.
+GANs are a class of deep learning models that consist of two neural networks, a generator, and a discriminator, which compete against each other in a process known as adversarial training.
 In the context of biometric security, GANs can enhance biometric systems\' performance, robustness, and security by generating synthetic biometric data or